 Prior to the automobile collision, Ms. Jackson was very active.
 She had no prior knee complaints at all.
 (See Plaintiff’s deposition at p.
 27, attached hereto as Plaintiff’s Exhibit “K.”) The Plaintiff enjoyed a variety of physical activities before the accident including dancing, yoga, ice skating, rollerblading, snowboarding and exercising with her dog.

 At times after the accident, the Plaintiff hired someone to walk her dog.
 (See Plaintiff’s Exhibit “K,” at pp. 73-76.)
-In light of the Plaintiff’s continuing problems with her knees, she sold her Jeep Liberty as she could no longer operate a manual transmission vehicle.
-She is also unable to perform any activities that involve kneeling or squatting, and it is extremely difficult for her to walk in snow or sand.
+Considering the Plaintiff’s continuing problems with her knees, she sold her Jeep Liberty as she could no longer operate a manual transmission vehicle.
+She also cannot perform any activities that involve kneeling or squatting, and it is extremely difficult for her to walk in snow or sand.
 Steps also pose a significant problem.

 The Plaintiff was 32 years old at the time of the accident and is now 36 years old.
 According to the most recent life tables, Ms. Jackson is expected to live for another 45.4 years.
 (See Life Tables attached hereto as Plaintiff’s Exhibit “L.”)